ibm-cloud-docs/activity-tracker/archive.md

 5. Click **Save**.

-After you save the configuration, events are archived once a day.

 Notice that when you save the configuration, you can get a message that informs you that the configuration has been saved successfully.
 When you get this message, the integration between the LogDNA instance and the bucket is verified.
 A test to upload and delete an object from the bucket is completed successfully.